Maikatura/PoopEngine/README.md

 What is PoopEngine?\
 A game engine framework that is based on monogame and is free to use for anyone.
 I don't know when I will start working on it but remember to star this repo so you can easily find it. :)
 And also I wanna add only because this framework for monogame is called PoopEngine doesn't mean its gonna be trash...
 If you have used unity or nez for monogame it will be alot like that but more simple to edit to your own liking.

+Features that Poop Engine will have!
+- [ ] Headless.
+- [ ] Easy Animation System.
+- [ ] TMX Map support

+Extra features that will maybe come later.
+- [ ] Json Map support